scverse/scvi-tools/docs/user_guide/models/scanvi.rst

 ----------------

 scANVI optimizes evidence lower bounds (ELBO) on the log evidence.
-However, for the sake of clarity, we ignore the library size and batch assignments below.
+For the sake of clarity, we ignore the library size and batch assignments below.
 We note that the evidence and hence the ELBO have a different expression for cells with observed and unobserved cell types.

 First, assume that we observe both gene expressions :math:`x_n` and type assignments :math:`c_n`.